Generally Consent Required

 Cameras No Substitutes for Visits

-Cameras presumably act as a deterrent to abuse, but a surveillance camera is not a substitute for family involvement and personal monitoring of care.
+Even if you follow all the rules and obtain the necessary consents, a surveillance camera is not a substitute for family involvement and personal monitoring of care.
 Residents and family members should continue to be as involved as they can be in all aspects of the resident’s life.
 It is possible that a resident could be treated unfairly outside of his/her room and this may not be recorded on the surveillance camera.
 With or without a camera, visit your loved one as often as you can and look for signs of abuse or neglect:

 - Bedsores/pressure ulcers or other poor skin conditions;